Jbleezy/BO1-Reimagined/README.md

 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Add left and right empty idle, drop, raise, sprint, and dive anims for dual wields weapons (engine currently uses only main weapon anims for these)

-## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
-* Insta kill rounds
-* Powerup limit per round reset by teleporting on Moon
-* Damaging a zombie resets its hit animation
-* Dogs on No Man's Land have 150 health for 1.5 seconds after spawning in
-* Trapping the cosmonaut via excavator
-* Shi No Numa Flogger double trap activation

-## FEATURES THAT WILL NOT BE ADDED
-* Additional perk machines on maps
-* No more new weapons

 ## GAME_MOD TODO
 * Fix grenades giving more ammo than they should (made fix)